 What do you do in the summer?

-In the summer I work in the Italian Dolomites as a walk organiser and watercolour painting tutor, alongside managing a small chalet team.
-It’s lovely to be in the mountains all year round.
+In the past I worked in the Italian Dolomites as a walk organiser and watercolour painting tutor, alongside managing a small chalet team.
+Most recently I have been in Australia, trying out a Southern Hemisphere winter season.

 Where is your favourite part of Zermatt to ski?